Back to Knowledgebase

 Why does paced feeding matter?

 Newborns will often keep sucking simply because milk keeps flowing.
-A fast bottle can lead to overfeeding, reflux, and bottle preference (where a baby begins to prefer the easier flow of a bottle over the breast).
-Paced feeding protects against all three — especially helpful for combination-fed babies.
+A fast bottle can lead to overfeeding, reflux, gas, and bottle preference (where a baby begins to prefer the easier flow of a bottle over the breast).
+Paced feeding protects against all of these — especially helpful for combination-fed babies.

 How long should a paced feed take?